 Sub-object mode is activated through the Modifier Stack.
-You can expand the modifier by clicking \bigsimes next to the name of an object or modifier that has sub-objects, then clicking sub-object level to be adjusted.
+You can expand the modifier by clicking next to the name of an object or modifier that has sub-objects, then clicking sub-object level to be adjusted.

-- You normally can have only a single object selected to enter the Sub-object mode. - When Sub-object mode is active, the Sub-object level (or the modifier name if the Sub-object list has not been expanded) is highlighted in yellow (with the default user interface settings). - Normally you cannot clear the currently selected object while in Sub-object mode.
-Therefore, to edit another object you must first exit Sub-object mode.
-To do so, select the level of the Modifier Stack presently highlighted in yellow, or select the name of the modifier where you are in Sub-object mode.
+- You normally can have only a single object selected to enter the sub-object mode. - When sub-object mode is active, the sub-object level (or the modifier name if the sub-object list has not been expanded) is highlighted in yellow (with the default user interface settings).

+- Normally you cannot clear the currently selected object while in Sub-object mode.
+Therefore, to edit another object you must first exit sub-object mode.
+To do so, select the level of the Modifier Stack presently highlighted in yellow, or select the name of the modifier where you are in sub-object mode. - If you see your Modifier Stack highlighted in yellow accidentally, (where you did not intend to be in sub-object mode) simply select the yellow highlighted item to exit the mode.